mtl-brainhack-school-2019/AtrophiedBrain-machine-learning-parameter-estimation/README.md

 Parameters: -1  	&#8804; a, b  	&#8804; 1

-6) Validate the model, investigating the identifiability of the parameters
+6) Validate the model, investigating the identifiability of the parameters using Pydentify, which performs identifiability analysis by performing a Parameter Profile Analysis using COPASI

 7) Generate noisy training data from the ODEs